 - Plan to get one long or two short services done only; try to time it under one hour and 30 minutes.

 - Pick the least busy time at the salon, usually at the beginning of the week.

-- Ask your child to bring along his/her favorite foods, different toys, workbooks and let him/her know that you will be in the same room with him/her but you will not be at his/her side the whole time.
+- Ask your child to bring their favorite foods, different toys, and workbooks, and let them know that you will be in the same room with them, but you will not be at their side the whole time.

 - If your daughter is older, use your judgment to reward her with a quick polish on her nails.
-At this age range, kids do not need a full manicure or artificial nails so a polish change with nail trimming will make her happy.
-A regular polish will be sufficient and it is also one of the least expensive services.
+Kids do not need a full manicure or artificial nails at this age range, so a polish change with nail trimming will make her happy.
+A regular polish will be sufficient and is also one of the least expensive services.